kmiura-1002/elasticsearch-index-migrate/README.md

   -n, --[no-]natural-name                              Set to true if the index name contains _ or -(Ex: my-index).

+  -s, --number-of-shards                               number of shards in migration history index (default 1)

+  -r, --number-of-replicas                             number of replicas in migration history index (default 2)

   -v, --index-version=index-version                    index version.
 (Ex: For my-index_1970.01.01, the version is
                                                        1970.01.01.
 For my-index_v1, the version is v1.)